 • After rendering your animal fat into either lard or tallow, smear it onto a de-furred and fleshed hide, covering it completely.

 • Next, pour flour over the lard or tallow, again, coating it completely.

-• Roll up the hide, like you would if using a brain tanning agent.
+• Roll or fold up the hide, like you would if using a brain tanning agent.

 • The Foxfire books say to keep the hide rolled into the solution until the “blood” is drawn out.
 In my experience, this takes at least two days, but sometimes 73 hours for large or thick hides.

-• The hides will turn out pretty stiff.
-After rinsing them and allowing them to dry almost completely, you will need to oil the leather.
+• The hides will turn out pretty stiff, feeling a lot like a tightrope in certain areas of the skin.
+After rinsing them and allowing them to semi dry almost completely, you will need to oil the leather.

 Eggs and Mayo Tanning Solution Recipe

-• Mix together equal parts mayonnaise and eggs.
+• Mix together equal parts of mayonnaise and eggs.

 • Stir them vigorously or run them through your food processor for about 1 minute on the pulse setting.